jdasfd/srna/sRNA.md

 ##  Using Bowtie2 for reads alignment

-Because of Bowtie has been outdated and has problem in downloading it.
+Because of the problem of downloading Bowtie.
 I decided to adopt Bowtie2, though Bowtie has advantages in mapping short reads.

+It was relatively fast and convenient in using Bowtie2.
+The only 1 mismatch allowed in genome alignment cannot be ignored though, especially analyzing sRNA.

 ###  Aligning sRNA-seq data to plant genome